mendix/docs/content/refguide/sap/sap-destination-services.md

 ## 1 Introduction

-SAP Destination Services enables your Mendix app to use services defined in the SAP Cloud Platform Cockpit without needing to know all the technical details of the endpoint.
+SAP Destination Services enables your Mendix app to use services defined in the SAP Cloud Platform cockpit without needing to know all the technical details of the endpoint.

 In particular, it enables you to access services which use a different Identity Provider (IDP) from the one you are using for your Mendix App.